 Attic first.
 Crawl space second.
 Windows… later.
 Much later.

-To figure out why your energy bills are so high (and why your home is so uncomfortable at certain times of year), look up at your ceiling.
+To figure out why your energy bills are so high (and why your home is so uncomfortable at certain times of the year), look up at your ceiling.
 Feeling the stretch in your neck yet?
 Ok, good.
 Now look down at the floor.
 Energy efficiency improvements start with what’s above and below you, not with your windows.

-There are three reasons why:
+There are three reasons why

 - When air leaks out of your home (positive pressure), an equal amount of it enters your home from the outside (negative pressure).